Are you trying to make an international money transfer? Then you’ll need to know what IBAN and SWIFT BIC codes are and where to find them.

 In the register of countries that currently use an IBAN code, here are a few examples:

-IBAN codes are needed for international bank transfers and thus, if you’re using one, expect to pay bank transfer fees.
-The cost varies by different countries, but usually, there is a processing fee and commission charged by one or both banks.
+IBAN codes are needed for international bank transfers, and thus, if you’re using one, expect to pay bank transfer fees.
+The cost varies by country, but there is usually a processing fee and a commission charged by one or both banks.

 Main Functions of an IBAN Code